Do You Know Who You Are?: Background and production

 Guitarist Norman Brannon joined the hardcore punk band Shelter in 1992, amidst the New York hardcore scene of the time.
 Wishing to move away from the macho elements and religious preaching of the genre, he wanted to form a new band with former 108 drummer Chris Daly as early as December 1992, though was unable to at the time.
-108 and Shelter would tour together in mid-1993; the pair had previously played in hardcore band Resurrection sometime earlier earlier.
+108 and Shelter would tour together in mid-1993; the pair had previously played in hardcore band Resurrection sometime earlier.
 Bassist Scott Winegard of Fountainhead was left band-less when that act's guitarist left to form Orange 9mm.
 Bassist Garrett Klahn was kicked out of Copper in January 1995, while Brannon had formed a new band the following month.
 Winegard was drafted into Brannon's act; Klahn visited them during practice that same month, before joining them when he switched to vocals and guitar in March 1995.
 While talking to their friends in the Van Pelt, the members asked them what names they rejected before settling on their final name – one of which being Texas Is the Reason.
 After acquiring this name, which is also a line in the song "Bullet" by the Misfits, the band began writing material for their debut EP.

 The group had their first show at the Equal Vision Records house in New York City, which was run by Shelter frontman Ray Cappo.
 They recorded a three-track demo tape, and spent sometime playing shows locally and appearing on the North-eastern touring circuit.
 Soon afterwards, the band had the choice of signing with independent labels Jade Tree, Art Monk Construction and Revelation Records (which was co-founded by Cappo), or major label Atlantic Records.
 All of their friends expected the band to sign with Equal Vision, including its founder; they had agreed not to sign with a label any of their previous bands had been on.
 Every member of the band learned from business mistakes with their past acts; Brannon wanted to work with a person he knew.
 He had met Revelation's other co-founder Jordan Cooper prior to forming Texas Is the Reason, and had talked with him on a few occasions.
 Cooper had heard positive things about the band, at which point Brannon sent him a copy of the demo tape.
 Ultimately, the group went with Revelation Records for a multi-album contract, after learning about the label's distribution system and their longevity up to that point.
 Despite this, they had offers from other labels to buy out their deal, going as far as to hire limos and hotel rooms to impress the band.